Research output per year

 Accepting PhD Students

 I completed my PhD in Politics from The University of Manchester before joining as a Lecturer in Sociology in 2017.
-I am particularly interested in political sociology, critical pedagogy, social movements, state-society relations under authoritarian contexts, and Gramscian readings of the Middle East.
-Some of my work has been published in Social Movement Studies, Critical Sociology, Current Sociology, Power and Education and Open Democracy.
-I am currently working on my first monograph Rethinking Resistance Under Authoritarian Settings: Gramsci and Education in Egypt to be published with Routledge.
+I am interested in political sociology, critical pedagogy, social movements, sociology of sport (particularly issues of class and gender), and young people’s inclusion in political processes.
+Some of my work has been published in Social Movement Studies, Critical Sociology, Current Sociology, European Journal for Sport and Society, Power and Education, and Open Democracy.

-Rugby League has been historically viewed as a ‘rebel’ sport, operating outside the establishment and with its own traditions of equality and democracy.
-I aim to interrogate this further by understanding whether its historic drive for inclusivity, equality, and democracy still shapes it and its communities today.
-In other words, can Rugby League offer a lens to explore undergoing changes in working-class identities, communal ties, and what it means to protest inequalities in contemporary Britain?
-Such questions are pertinent given the strong Brexit vote that characterised Rugby League’s heartlands in the North, as well as the recent fall of the so-called ‘red wall’ constituencies in the 2019 General Elections.
+The second project is Rugby League: A Rebel Sport in Uncertain times, which focuses on Rugby league, class and communities in Northern England.
+Rugby league has been historically viewed as a ‘rebel’ sport, operating outside the establishment and with its own traditions of equality and democracy.
+I am interrogating this further by understanding whether its historic drive for inclusivity, equality, and democracy still shapes it and its communities today.
+In other words, can Rugby league offer a lens to explore undergoing changes in working-class identities, communal ties, and what it means to protest inequalities in contemporary Britain?
+As part of this investigation, I have co-authored a paper with Karl Spracklen published in the European Journal for Sport and Society, which interrogated the stereotypes of rugby league as a sport that has struggled to reinvent its northern, (de)-industrial, white, working-class, and (hetero)-masculine image.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):